yingweiwo

 3-8 hours

-Sulfonamides are generally classified as short-acting, intermediate-acting, or long-acting depending on the rate at which they are absorbed and eliminated.
-Sulfamethizole, sulfasalazine, and sulfisoxazole are generally considered to be short-acting sulfonamides and reportedly have plasma half-lives of about 4-8 hours.
-Sulfadiazine and sulfapyridine are generally considered to be intermediate-acting sulfonamides and reportedly have plasma half-lives of about 7-17 hours. /Sulfonamides/
+Sulfonamides are generally classified as short-acting, intermediate-acting, or long-acting based on their absorption and elimination rates.
+Sulfamethoxazole, sulfasalazine, and sulfisoxazole are generally considered short-acting sulfonamides, with reported plasma half-lives of approximately 4-8 hours.
+Sulfadiazine and sulfapyridine are generally considered intermediate-acting sulfonamides, with reported plasma half-lives of approximately 7-17 hours. /Sulfonamides/

 Toxicity/Toxicokinetics